rdamashek/Community-Through-Caring/README.md

 ## Environment Variables

+Environment variables are used to configure the application.
+They include essential information such as database configurations and basic app setup.

 The project uses the env plugin to add the ability of configurations all at one place.
 Once you do the above steps, now its time for setting up the environment variables and your app is ready to go.